 Chamunda Temple: This temple is located around 15 km from Dharamshala on the right bank of river Baner on the Mandi-Pathankot highway.
 According to mythology, Goddess Kali killed the demons Chand and Mund at this place.

 Dal Lake: The Lake is spread in an area of 1 km and is bounded by rhododendrons, deodars, and junipers forest.
 Annually, a fair is held at the Kali Temple near the Lake.
 There is another temple close to the lake that is dedicated to sage Durvasa.
 Dal Lake is 2 km walk westwards from McLeodganj bazaar.

 Triund: Triund is nestled in the foothills of Dhauladhar and is around 17 km from Dharamsala.
 Its a trekking destination from McLeodgang, and offers magnificent vistas of the mountains and valleys.

 Naddi: This scenic picnic spot is located 5 km northwest of McLeodganj.
 Naddi offers a spectacular view of the Kangra valley.
-You can trek to Kareri Lake, Triund, and Guna Devi from here.
+You can go for a trekking to Kareri Lake, Triund, and Guna Devi from here.
 Its also becoming a popular destination for nature lovers.